 My mother’s cooking method showed me how easy it is to clean up dishes and counters as you go along.
 Rinse and stack cooking utensils and wipe counters while you’re waiting for something to finish.
 You see the value when you sit down for your meal in a relatively clean kitchen, and afterwards when you don’t have to face a splattered counter full of pots and ladles with congealed food dried on them.

-In this section, I share cooking and preserving methods that I’ve learned from other people and books or by trial and error.
-It’s not a cookbook but might supplement yours.
 The indispensable cookbook for me is The Joy of Cooking.
-I like the older version, just in case I ever need to know how you cook squirrel.
+I like the older version, just in case I ever need to know how to cook squirrel.